gyulanemeth/bluefox.email/pricing.md

   <div>1 credit = 1 send without branding.
 (We don't add our logo + link to your emails.)</div>
   <div>OR</div>
   <div>1 credit = 2 sends with branding.
 (We add our logo + link to your emails.)</div>
-  <div> Credits expire in a year.
+  <div> Credits expire after a year.
 Yes, that also means that you can buy a credit pack and even use it for a whole year!</div>
   <p>Keep in mind, that you will also have to pay $0.1 / 1000 emails for AWS SES.</p>

   <div class="actions">